amira-azeer/react-food-application/README.md

 # Food Ordering Application

-Developed a react based food ordering application with the usage of Redux/Context for data storage and sharing data, RTK queries to make API calls and Firebase to store data.
+Developed a react based food ordering application with the usage of Redux for state management, RTK queries to make API calls and Firebase to store data.

 ## Application User Interface
 <div>